What Are The Best Places To Learn To Code Online?

 Think of a gym membership vs free weights at home.
 You can either pay $37 a week for a gym membership, or a one-off cost of $20 for a kettlebell.

 It seems like the kettlebell is the obvious choice, but the thing is, you may only feel motivated to use the kettlebell once or twice.
-But the fact you’re paying for the gym each week motivates you to go every week until you’re fit and in shape.
+But the fact that you’re paying for the gym each week motivates you to go every week until you’re fit and in shape.

 Blog post image